mintpepper95/KnowledgeIsPower/CSS/CSS Summary.md

 p:first-child, selects any p elements that are first child of another element.

-// select orange inside p elements that are first-child of some elements. plate:first-child orange {
+// select orange inside plate elements that are first-child of some elements.
+012
+plate:first-child orange {
   color: orange;
 }

-// Select orange that are first child, and they have to be nested inside plate plate orange:first-child
+// Select orange that are first child, and they have to be nested inside plate 012 plate orange:first-child